13 Things you must know before booking treks in Nepal in 2023

 - Dry bags for your mobile, camera, and batteries

 Once you leave Kathamandu/ Pokhara and head towards the trek trail, the things you can buy are very limited during the trek in Nepal.
 In simple words, whatever you need should already be in your bag.
-Along with your clothes, pack the following things for your trek.

 First aid: Blisters, cuts, and camps are quite often in the trek.
 Also, there might be headaches, leg pain, shoulder pain, and diarrhea.
 That’s why you should get a massage oil, bandages, and some paracetamol ( pain killers).